cloudmesh-book/book-latex-2018/notebooks/dask-tutorial/dask.md

 machines in a cluster.
 Dask.dataframe implements a commonly used subset of the Pandas interface including elementwise operations, reductions, grouping operations, joins, timeseries algorithms, and more.
 It copies the Pandas interface for these operations exactly and so should be very familiar to Pandas users.
 Because Dask.dataframe operations merely coordinate Pandas operations they usually exhibit similar performance characteristics as are found in Pandas.
-To run the following code, save 'Student_Name_ID_Email.csv' file in your machine.
+To run the following code, save 'data.csv' file in your machine.

 ```python